Home Vancouver Events Calendar Vancouver Cherry Blossom Festival

 The Vancouver Cherry Blossom Festival takes place in April most years.
 It features a Japan Fair and other blossom-themed events.

-The 2025 festival runs from March 26th until April 28th.
+The 2025 festival ran from March 26th until April 28th.
+Its dates in 2026 will likely be similar.

 Other flower festivals you might be interested in this time of year include the Harrison Tulip Festival, Abbotsford Tulip Festival, and Sweet Spring Flower Festival at Greendale Acres.
 All three of these are exceptional and well worth the drive to the Fraser Valley to see!